 A seagullbirds typically living on the coast (Möwe) is circling above you.
 You wrap yourself in a soft towel and look out at the sea.
-Along the horizon you spot drilling rigsequipment to drill holes into the earth to get to the oil (Bohrplattformen) which pump fossil oiloil made from decomposing (= zersetzten) plants and animals reserves from the North Sea to the surface.
+On the horizon, you spot oil rigsequipment to create holes in the earth to get to the oil (Bohrplattformen) which pump fossil fueloil made from decomposing (= zersetzten) plants and animals reserves from the bottom of North Sea to the surface.
 Big container ships are slowly moving past the towers.
 What are they loaded with?
-You actually don’t really want to know…
+You don’t really want to know…

-The beach is packed with tourists who toss their rubbish wherever they go, leaving trails behind them.
+The beach is packed with tourists who toss their rubbish wherever they go, leaving trails of litter behind them.
 The fish in the sea are mostly gone.
-Same goes for the old fisher.
-Despite the lack of fish, you can smell fish from the fish & chips shop nearby.
-It smells deliciousvery tasty and you notice your stomach starts rumbling.
+Same goes for the old fishermen.
+Despite the lack of fish, you can smell fish from the snack bar nearby and you notice your stomach starts rumbling.

 A plastic bag flies past you.
 Someone must have dropped it.
-The wind is carrying it straight towards the ocean.
+The wind is carrying it straight towards the sea.

 You walk along the beach with slow steps.
 It is littered with plastic bags, cigarette buttsthe end of the cigarette that is left when a person finishes smoking, dentedhollows/ dints in the surface of the can (eingedellt) Coca-Cola cans, old fishing nets.